nRF24/CircuitPython_nRF24L01/docs/configure_api.rst

     Default setting is enabled on all pipes.

     - `True` or ``1`` enables nRF24L01's dynamic payload length feature for all data pipes.
-The `payload_length` attribute is ignored when this feature is enabled for respective or all data pipes.
+The `payload_length` attribute is ignored when this feature is enabled for all respective data pipes.
     - `False` or ``0`` disables nRF24L01's dynamic payload length feature for all data pipes.
       Be sure to adjust the `payload_length` attribute accordingly when this feature is disabled for any data pipes.